-In line with the ASR process, outlined in the Remuneration Policy, along with the approach taken in the wider organisation, the CEO and CFO received an increase to base salary effective 1 July 2022.
-The base salary adjustments were reviewed and approved by the Compensation Committee taking into account:
+In line with the Annual Salary

+Review process, outlined in the

+Remuneration Policy, along with

+the approach taken in the wider

+organisation, the CEO and CFO

+received an increase to base salary

+effective 1 July 2023.
+The base

+salary adjustments were reviewed

+and approved by the Compensation

+Committee taking into account:

-- the individual's role, performance and experience - business performance, and the external environment - base salary increases across the Group - base salary levels for comparable roles at relevant, comparable businesses
+- the individual's role, performance and experience - business performance, and the external environment - base salary increases across the Group - base salary levels for comparable roles at relevant, comparable businesses.

-The CEO was awarded a 12% increase to base salary resulting in a new salary of \$693,222.
+The CEO was awarded a 4% increase to base salary, resulting in a new annual salary of \$721,847.

-The CFO was awarded a 6% increase to base salary resulting in a new salary of \$459,260.
+The CFO was awarded a 4% increase to base salary, resulting in a new annual salary of \$478,224.

 Note: payments are made in GBP.
-The amounts have been translated into USD using an average exchange rate of 0.807822 for the year.
+The amounts have been translated into USD using an average exchange rate of 0.806819 for the year.